antonfirsov/docs/2015/07-dotnet46-rtm/dotnet46-rtm.md

 - [EF 6.1.3](http://blogs.msdn.com/b/adonet/archive/2015/03/10/ef6-1-3-rtm-available.aspx) is recommended for production workloads.
 It contains fixes for high priority issues that were reported on EF 6.1.2.
 - [EF 7](http://blogs.msdn.com/b/adonet) introduces some significant changes and improvements over EF6.x.
 In particular, it provides an implementation for .NET Core, including support for Linux, OS X and Windows.
 You can use it in ASP.NET 5 and UWP apps.
 Like EF 6.x, it is also supported on the .NET Framework.
 It is not yet supported in production workloads.

-EF 7 currently supports the following databases, with the beta 5 release:

-- SQL Server
-- PostgreSql (via the npgsql provider)
-- SQL Compact
-- SQLite
-- InMemory (intended for testing purposes only)

 .NET Languages
 ==============